nystudio107/craft-recipe/docs/docs/index.md

 ![Screenshot](./resources/screenshots/recipe01.png)

-Recipe adds a 'Recipe' FieldType for Craft CMS that you can add to any of your Sections.
+Recipe adds a 'Recipe’ FieldType for Craft CMS that you can add to any of your Sections.

 In encapsulates everything you need for a recipe, including the ingredients, a photo of the recipe, directions, cooking time, ratings, and even nutritional information.
-It handles converting between Imperial and Metric units, outputs 'pretty' fractions for Imperial units, and can output correct ingredient portions for any number of servings.
+It handles converting between Imperial and Metric units, outputs 'pretty’ fractions for Imperial units, and can output correct ingredient portions for any number of servings.

 Recipe also generates the [JSON-LD microdata](https://developers.google.com/structured-data/) for your recipes, which allows it to be displayed in the [Google knowledge panel](https://developers.google.com/structured-data/rich-snippets/recipes) for search results.